How to Build an In-House AML Tool: Case Study and Best Practices

 Building an AML Tool with Limited Resources

 Additionally, the autonomy staff benefited from can’t be overstated.
-Instead of creating vendor tickets and incurring hidden fees with external AML solutions, local compliance officers can now update watchlists or anomaly rules daily on a scalable infrastructure that grows alongside the bank’s operations.
+Instead of creating vendor tickets and incurring hidden fees with external AML solutions, local compliance officers can now update watchlists or anomaly rules daily on a scalable infrastructure that grows alongside the fintech’s operations.

 Impact: Fewer False Positives, Enhanced Regulatory Alignment, and a Scalable AML Solution